USING THE 1911 CENSUS OF IRELAND

 Note: if you click any of the links in this guide the page will open in a new browser window or tab so that you don't lose your place in this document

-All of the 19th century Irish censuses have been lost or destroyed, other than a few fragments from the 1821-51 censuses which became available online recently (follow this link for more details).
-The only two 20th century censuses to have been released so far are 1901 and 1911, and we use the 1911 Census at LostCousins because it was the first complete census to be made available online.
+All of the 19th century Irish censuses have been lost or destroyed, and the only two 20th century censuses to have been released so far are 1901 and 1911.
+Of these, only the 1911 Census is currently available online.

 This census has been photographed, transcribed, and indexed in a joint project between the National Archives of Ireland and its Canadian counter-part - you can search the census and view the original census schedules for all 32 counties completely free of charge at http://www.census.nationalarchives.ie/

 There are nearly 5 million inhabitants recorded in the census, so unless you're looking for someone with a very rare name you'll need to know a little more about them, or their family.
 Fortunately, because 1911 is less than a century ago, there's a good chance that you'll know when at least some of your Irish relatives were born, and roughly where they may have been living in 1911.

 Many Irish surnames begin with O' (for example, O'Rourke) but they won't all be recorded this way in the census.
 For this reason I'd recommend that you don't tick the 'Exact matches only' box on the search form, since you'd like to see all the results that match - whether the surname was written down as O'Rourke, ORourke, or O Rourke.

 Enter an age if you can - the Search automatically allows a 5 year band on either side, so it doesn't matter if you're a year or two out.
 If you know the county where your relative was living then that's bonus - but remember that people did sometimes travel to find work.
 Should you know the precise address then you can make use of this information to search by location - but do read the Help information first.